TotallyInformation/node-red-contrib-uibuilder/docs/roadmap/readme.md

 | Notes                                         |           |           |             |               |          |          |            |         |            | check this for other needed updates |

 (1) https://github.com/ryanmcdermott/clean-code-javascript?tab=readme-ov-file#set-default-objects-with-objectassign

+### Optimisations

+#### Front-End

+* Use document fragments (`document.createDocumentFragment()`) to build components then use `appendChild` when the component is built.
+* Use textContent over innerText - but only where you know that the text cannot be hidden as textContent ignores that.
+* Use `insertAdjacentHTML` over `innerHTML`
+* Prefer hiding/showing content over creating new elements.
+[Accessibility ref.](https://www.a11yproject.com/posts/how-to-hide-content/).
+* For element references, use `WeakMap`  to make it easier to remove and allow garbage collection earlier. [ref](https://frontendmasters.com/blog/patterns-for-memory-efficient-dom-manipulation/#associate-data-to-dom-nodes-with-weakmap).

 ---